wsbctechnicalblog/wsbctechnicalblog.github.io/content/github-copilot-for-business-setup.md

   > ![Check authorization](../images/github-copilot-for-business-setup-9.png)

-- Now you are ready to explore the walkthroughs and get started!  😊
+- Now you are ready to explore the walkthroughs and get started!

   > ![Welcome](../images/github-copilot-for-business-setup-10.png)

 ---

-If you sign-out from GitHub on your default browser, as per **before you begin**, you can save yourself a lot of pain!
-Have fun chatting with your AI Pair Engineer Copilot and watch this space for follow-up posts my my colleagues evaluating their Copilot.
+Have fun chatting with your AI Pair Engineer Copilot and watch this space for follow-up posts by my colleagues evaluating their Copilot.
+I am already crafting a "GitHub Copilot for Business FAQ" post 😊.